-As of March 31, 2021, 4,636,216 shares of our common stock (which includes 67,403 shares of unvested restricted stock) were outstanding and held by 14 stockholders of record.
-This amount does not take into account the conversion of all outstanding convertible promissory notes into common stock simultaneous with the closing of this offering or the exercise of warrants held by one individual.
-If not exercised prior to completion of this offering, these warrants terminate.
+As of September 30, 2020, 7,643,500 shares of our common stock (which includes 371,875 shares of unvested restricted stock) were outstanding and held by 14 stockholders of record.
+This amount does not take into account the conversion of all outstanding convertible Notes into common stock simultaneous with the closing of this offering.